shreyakirei/shreyakirei/README.md

 I believe that artificial intelligence should feel natural —

-🎀 "Engineering AI with empathy, elegance, and edge."
+ "Engineering AI with empathy, elegance, and edge."

-✨ "Designing intuitive, emotional, and ethical AI."
+ "Designing intuitive, emotional, and ethical AI."

-🧠 "Making machines think, feel, and respond — one model at a time."
+ "Making machines think, feel, and respond — one model at a time."

-🌸 "Shaping soft, smart AI for a softer, smarter world."
+ "Shaping soft, smart AI for a softer, smarter world.

+^_^

 That's the kind of AI I'm here to build.